stacks-network/stacks-core/README.md

 - `nameset`: all the names ever registered on all possible namespaces
 - `hash160`: a 20-byte ripemd160 hash
-- `salt`: a random value appended to data in order to prevent reverse-lookups of the hashed data
-- `preorder hash`: a hash160 of a given name to preorder, a random salt, and the scriptPubKey of the registrant
+- `preorder hash`: a hash160 of a given name to preorder and the scriptPubKey of the registrant
 - `name encoding`: a given name converted from base 40 to base 256
 - `consensus hash`: a hash of a data string generated from a representation of the nameset (also known as the historical record hash or merkle snapshot)
 - `update hash`: a hash of the data to be associated with a given name